E. Coli 0157:H7 (cont.)

 In this Article

-The initial symptoms of E. coli O157:H7 infection usually appear about three to five (though occasionally in as few as one day or as many as 10 days) after a person ingests the bacteria; the symptoms include
+The early or initial symptoms of E. coli O157:H7 infections usually appear about three to five (though occasionally in as few as one day or as many as 10 days) after a person ingests the bacteria; the symptoms include:

 Later symptoms E. coli O157:H7 infections

-For most people (about 90%), the E. coli infection clears and a good outcome or prognosis occurs.
-However, if any of the above mentioned complications happen, the prognosis may range from good to poor.
-The variable prognosis depends on the severity of the complication, the quickness of diagnosis and treatment, the response of the individual to adequate treatment and the overall health of the individual.
+For most people (about 90%), the E. coli 0157:H7 infection clears and a good outcome or prognosis occurs.
+However, if any of the above mentioned complications occur, the prognosis may range from good to poor.
+The variable prognosis depends on the severity of the complication, the rapidity of diagnosis and treatment, the response of the individual to adequate treatment and the overall health of the individual.
 Children and the elderly are at higher risk for adverse outcomes.

 Viewers share their comments